How it works

 Decide

-Input: evaluation result + trust threshold configuration
+Input: authorisation evaluation + policy threshold configuration

-Output: AUTHORISE or BLOCK decision object
+Output: AUTHORISE or DENY decision object

 Stage 05